prajwalendra/mcp/src/openapi-mcp-server/README.md

 # AWS Labs OpenAPI MCP Server

-This project is a server that dynamically creates Machine Conversation Protocol (MCP) tools and resources from OpenAPI specifications.
-It allows Large Language Models (LLMs) to interact with APIs through the Machine Conversation Protocol.
+This project is a server that dynamically creates Model Context Protocol (MCP) tools and resources from OpenAPI specifications.
+It allows Large Language Models (LLMs) to interact with APIs through the Model Context Protocol.

 ## Features